inkline/inkline.io/content/docs/utilities/css/overlay.md

 ---
-title: Utilities - Overlay - Inkline
+title: CSS Utility Classes - Overlay - Inkline
 description: Make an element overlay its container by adding overlay utilities.
 ---

-# Overlay Utilities
+:ContentHeading{ title="Overlay" subtitle="CSS Utility Classes" }
 ## Make an element overlay its container by adding overlay utilities.

 Add the `_overlay` utility class to an element to make it cover the entire containing block.
 The containing block refers to a parent element with `position: relative;`.